International Students Health and Travel

 Tokio Marine HCC and Llyod’s

-If you plan to study abroad, away from your home country, Tokio Marine HCC MIS offers four levels of SecureStudent series of health insurance plans worldwide for international students except for individuals who at the time of purchase of plan are physically located:
+For students who study abroad, away from your home country, Tokio Marine HCC MIS offers four levels of StudentSecure series of health insurance plans worldwide in each of the following two categories:

-This insurance is available to International Students worldwide who plan to be away from their home country to study abroad in any country.
+This insurance is available to International Students worldwide who plan to be away from their home country to study abroad in any country who carry following status:

 - You must be under age 65; and

 - A full-time student at a college or university, excluding online colleges and universities; or

 - Within 31 days of being a full-time student at a college or university; or

 - A student under age 19 enrolled in a secondary school; or

 - A full-time scholar affiliated with an educational institution and performing work or research for at least 30 hours per week; and